krzyspmac/GameEngine/README.md

 parts of this software deal with the target platform like the actual renderer.

 This is a work in progress.
 Work done in no particular order and no set end-goal in mind.
 There's some metal in C++ implementation here.
 Some sprite management.
-Some LUA scripting added to the project.
+Some C++ scripting added to the project (that will be moved to Swift in the future).
 In the worse case scenario maybe it helps someone that dreams of building their own game engine from scratch ;)

 ## Idea behind it